human and stuff

 In August 2013 I wrote a talk on life, relationships, the self, nothingness, and meaning, titled Black Holes of the Mind for Three Discourses, a collaboration with Matthew Lee Knowles at the Barbican Centre during Hack The Barbican 2013.

-This autumn I also gave a talk on "Wilderness Guiding and Changing the World" and another on "How to be Human".
+Last autumn I also gave a talk on "Wilderness Guiding and Changing the World" and another on "How to be Human".
 I'm writing an essay related to both.

 Last spring I completed mtloo1.0 – a Max/MSP looper using Apple's magic trackpad.
 Here's a nifty video of what it can do: